pravega/pravega-benchmark/README.md

 export JAVA_TOOL_OPTIONS
 ```

+Note:
+* The token used in the example above is for `Basic` authentication, which is handled by the Password Auth
+Handler.
+The token's value equals Base64 encoded value of string `{username}:{password}`.
+The value shown in the example
+above is Base64 encoded value of string `admin:1111_aaaa`.
+If you are using another authentication method supported
+by a custom Pravega Auth Handler, generate a corresponding token, and specify it instead.
-Moreover, TLS host name verification is turned off by default to make it easier to run this tool.
+* Moreover, TLS host name verification is turned off by default to make it easier to run this tool.
 To enable hostname
 verification, specify `-validateCertHostName true` option when executing it.

 ## Running in Docker